AppleDoc/picobrew-kegsmarts-api/PicoBrew KegSmarts API.md

 ```
 GET /api/ks/rev1/log?machine=1234ab123456&data=0_50_0_0_0!1_50_0_1_17000!2_50_0_1_-3515!
 ```
-This example shows a kegerator temperature of 50F, Keg 1 is tapped with a temperature of 50F and an adjusted KegPlate reading of 17,000 grams, and Keg 2 is tapped with a temperature of 50F and an adjusted KegPlate reading -3,515 grams (as the KegPlate has nothing physically on it, and the keg's weight was set at 3,515 grams from the last Fermentation call).
+This example shows a kegerator temperature of 50F, Keg 1 is tapped with a temperature of 50F and an adjusted KegPlate reading of 17,000 grams, and Keg 2 is tapped with a temperature of 50F and an adjusted KegPlate reading -3,515 grams (as the KegPlate had nothing physically on it, and the keg's weight was set at 3,515 grams from the last Fermentation call).

 Example 2: